AminZibayi/react-multi-language/README.md

 A higher-order component, it is very similar to Determinator

-    withLang(determinator)(Component)
+    withLang(children)(Component)

-- `determinator`: `union(function, object)`:
+- `children`: `union(function, object)`:
   - `function`: can be an async function, the function will receive two arguments:
     - First is the current language, the function will be called anytime language changes(by `MultiLang`).
-    - Second is a function which updates the currently displayed content by `Determinator` to the content that it receives according to the new language.
+    - Second is a function which updates the currently displayed content to the content that it receives according to the new language.
   - `object`: it must follow below pattern and returns the value of the matched key (based on `props.lang` of `MultiLang`).
 ```javascript
   {